 The primary mission of Parley for the Oceans is to save as many animals as possible.
 The global Parley network of cleanup organizations achieves this by removing plastic from shorelines and ghostnets from the high seas.
 In remote areas, we establish systems to intercept plastic waste before it ends up in landfills, gets burned, buried or tossed into rivers or oceans.
-We don’t see recycling as the ultimate solution for plastic pollution, but keeping plastic that has been already produced in use reduces the need for new, virgin plastic.
-Together with its corporate partners, Parley develops programs which incentivize consumers to return their end-of-life products and keep plastic in a closed loop.
+We don’t see recycling as the ultimate solution for plastic pollution, but keeping plastic that has been already produced in use as a replacement for virgin plastic reduces emissions and waste.
+Together with its corporate partners, Parley develops programs which cut into plastic production and drive longer-term solutions.

 Today, a sexy product made in an eco innovative way can be the most efficient advertising for a cause.
 It is a proof of concept for new technologies or materials and creates strong media attention.
-Additionally, Parley partner products made with Ocean Plastic reposition recycling materials as desirable and contribute to the funding of AIR.
-An extensive research and development program focuses on up-cycling of ocean plastic debris, prevention and interception of microplastic, and new models that can disrupt traditional plastic product categories.
-To end ocean plastic pollution for good, Parley and its partners are working on the development of new materials which can replace current plastic.
+Additionally, Parley partner products made with Ocean Plastic® reposition recycling materials as desirable and contribute to the funding of AIR.
+An extensive research and development program focuses on up-cycling of marine plastic debris, prevention and interception of microplastic, and new models that can disrupt traditional plastic product categories.
+To end the cycle of plastic pollution for good, Parley and its partners are working on the development of new materials which can replace current plastic.

 DISRUPT THE CYCLE